ChanxiLu/cafftrack/README.md

 ## This is a Caffeine Tracker project made with React.js & FireBase, while learning with the course of Smoljames.
+### You can view the webpage here: https://chanxi-cafftracker.netlify.app/

 ### FlowMap created to understand better the webapp.